Esri/hub.js/docs/src/guides/advanced/metrics.md

 };
 ```

+The query will be executed with the credentials of the current user, this the access level of the service should be kept in sync with the access level of the item defining this type of metric.
+If the service is unavailable, the metric resolution will fail, throwing an error.

 ### Item Query Metrics

 These metrics issue an item query and then pluck values out of the returned items.
 This is also the type of metric used to "cascade" metric look ups, from an Initiative, down to a set of Projects.